Enhancing Low-light Light Field Images with A Deep Compensation Unfolding Network: Proposed Method

 \subsection{Deep Optimization}

-With the estimated illumination map $I^{k}$ and content-associated deep compensation $\delta^{k}$ in the $k$-th iteration, we address the optimization problem outlined in Eq. \eqref{eqution4} through a deep optimization module that comprises a defined computation and a deep regularization term.
+With the estimated illumination map $\textbf{I}^{k}$ and content-associated deep compensation $\bm{\delta}^{k}$ in the $k$-th iteration, we replace the $\textbf{N}^k$ in Eq. \eqref{eqution4} by $\bm{\delta}^{k}$, and address the optimization problem through a deep optimization module that comprises a defined computation and a deep regularization term.
 Specifically, we construct the deep implicit regularization term by utilizing pseudo-explicit feature interaction modules with a dense-skip connection.
-The solution to Eq. \eqref{eqution4} can be expressed as
+The solution can be expressed as